Spiderwood Studios: Spiderwood Magic, LLC

-Spiderwood Animation will be combining with "Spiderwood Magic" along with Spiderwood Media, these entities are in development now and plans are being made to produce films and videos that brings "Storyworld of Creative Imagination to Life"...
-"Flight of Magic," the first 3 act animation short film 100% produced in Texas.
-Written, Directed and Produced at Spiderwood with an all Texas cast and crew...
-A new office facility is being renovated and built to accommodate this new entity of the Spiderwood Brand!
+Spiderwood Animation is set to merge with Spiderwood Magic and Spiderwood Media, all of which are currently in development.
+The combined entities plan to produce films and videos designed to bring imaginative story worlds to life.
+Flight of Magic, a three-act animated short film, is the first project to be fully produced in Texas and was written, directed, and produced at Spiderwood with an all-Texas cast and crew.
+A new office facility is also being renovated to support this expanded component of the Spiderwood brand.

 Back lot

 Spiderwood Studios has the only groomed-for-production back lot in Texas.
 The back lot offers a historic pioneer cabin that was built in the 1840s, as well as a modern-day cabin constructed with flyaway walls, that is set along the Colorado River frontage.
 There is also small boat docking available on the creek, behind the cabin.
 The back lot also offers Spanish moss-covered trees, old and new trees and vegetation, open pastures, rolling hills as well as native wild flowers.
 Trails of gravel and dirt roads travel along groomed-for-production old and new forests.
 All kinds of Production shooting with all types of "locations sets", including set locations for Music Videos such as the production and shoot of "Animal" by the band "Disturbed"...